Kevinkimanzi/Azure-zero-to-hero/Day-16/fundamentals.md

 #### 1. Fault Tolerance - ability to prevent failure
 #### 1. Scalability -Ability to grow rapidly

-## High Availability - Ability of service to remain Available by ensuring no point of failure and certain levels of performance.
+# High Availability - Ability of service to remain Available by ensuring no point of failure and certain levels of performance.
 Solution is having multiple server in different data center.i.e multiple zone  ..
 ### Load Balancer - Allow you to evenly distribute traffic to multiple to multiple servers in one or datacenter.
 If one datacenter becomes unavailable the LB will route traffic to only datacenters with server

+# HIGH SCALABILITY  - Ability to increase your capacity based on the increasing demand of traffic, memory and computing power.
+#### type of scaling
+1. Vertical Scaling - Scaling up i.e upgrade to a bigger server

+2. Horizontal scaling - scaling out i.e add more server of the same size

+# HIGH ELASTICITY -  Ability to automatically increase your capacity based on the Current demand of traffic, memory and computing power.

+this is by horizontal scaling.

+    ```
+    Azure VM scale set
+    ```